Marcelobbr/macaco/README.md

 * Optimized indexation: The indexation was done by using Binary-Search tree algorithm, but there are other algorithms which guarantee a more balanced tree, reducing runtime, such as Red-black trees and B-trees.
 * Handling of missing data (represented as NaN) in floating point as well as non-floating point data
 * Powerful, flexible group by functionality to perform split-apply-combine operations on data sets, for both aggregating and transforming data
-* Make it easy to convert ragged, differently-indexed data in other Python and NumPy data structures into DataFrame objects
+* Make it easy to convert differently-indexed data in other Python and NumPy data structures into DataFrame objects
 * Intuitive merging and joining data sets
 * Flexible reshaping and pivoting of data sets
-* Column labeling
 * Robust IO tools for loading data from flat files (CSV and delimited), Excel files and SQL databases
 * Time series functionalities: handling of datetime, timeframe, date shifting and lagging, etc.
 * geolocated data: some solution to work on geolocated data, preferably by using k-d trees, which are a better optimization solution.